Law Enforcement Deputy Trainee

 • No illegal drug use after 30 years of age.

-• No misdemeanor convictions involving perjury, false statement, or domestic violence.
+• No misdemeanor convictions involving perjury, false statement, or domestic violence within lifetime.

 • Prior military personnel must not have a dishonorable discharge from any branch of the United States Armed Forces, the United States Coast Guard, National Guard, or Reserve Forces.

-• Successful completion of a criminal background investigation including polygraph examination and criminal history check including fingerprints.
+• Successful completion of a criminal background investigation including polygraph, reference/employment/neighborhod checks, medical evaluation, and drug screening.

 Benefits include but are not limited to: